 What's the suggested procedure?

 My suggestion is to use this text to introduce comparatives.
-First, carry out a normal reading comprehension lesson.
-For your warm-up stage, you can ask simple questions like students' favorite hotels or things they look for in a good hotel.
+First, carry out a regular reading comprehension lesson.
+For your warm-up stage, you can ask simple questions like students' favourite hotels or things they look for in a good hotel.
 After this part ask students to identify the adjectives and then try to elicit the comparative forms.
 In this way, you'll move into grammar presentation stage in a smooth and meaningful way.

 here's also an online version of this material here.